I was recently asked about how wolves evolved, and I wanted to write an article on this.

 - Mexican Gray Wolf (Canis lupus baileyi)

 - Eastern Wolf (Canis lupus lyycaon)

 - Arctic Wolf (Canis lupus arctos)

-The red wold (Canis rufus) is a wolf that some biologists believe is a subspecies of gray wolf, and others believe it is a truly separate species of wolf.
+The red wolf (Canis rufus) is a wolf that some biologists believe is a subspecies of the gray wolf, and others believe it is a truly separate wolf species.

 In 2016, a study was published by the University of California Los Angeles (UCLA) following genetic tests on red wolves.

 The study by UCLA found that the red wolf is not an alternative species.
 The red wolf is a hybrid caused by the crossbreeding of gray wolves and coyotes.

 Although this study seems to be conclusive that red wolves are not a distinct species, most biologists view that the red wolf is a separate species, but that the species has been ‘watered-down’ by a large amount of interbreeding over time with coyotes.